 Most of these Central American migrants begin their journey in the Mexico-Guatemala border zone, where they cross into Mexican territory for a long journey to the U.S. border.
 As a result, Mexico is also apprehending more Central American migrants within its territory.
-According to statistics from the Mexican Ministry of the Interior's (Secretaría de Gobernación, SEGOB) Migration Policy Unit, Mexico detained 86,298 foreign individuals in 2013.4 The Ministry's National
+According to statistics from the Mexican Secretariat of the Interior's (Secretaría de Gobernación, SEGOB) Migration Policy Unit, Mexico detained 86,298 foreign individuals in 2013.
+The Secretariat's National Migration Institute (INM), the principal agency charged with enforcing migration law and protecting migrants, returned or deported 93 percent of those detained (80,079, a slight increase over the 79,416 people deported in 2012.)
+Of those deported in 2013, nearly all came from Honduras (32,800), Guatemala (30,005), or El Salvador (14,427).
+Data from the first four months of 2014 indicate an approximate 9 percent one-year jump in Mexico's deportations of migrants from these three countries.

-Migration Institute (INM), returned or deported 93 percent of those detained (80,079, a slight increase over the 79,416 people deported in 2012.)5 Of those deported in 2013, nearly all came from Honduras (32,800), Guatemala (30,005), or El Salvador (14,427).
-Data from the first four months of 2014 indicate an approximate 9 percent one-year jump in Mexico's deportations of migrants from these three countries.6 and those along the shortest route between Central America and the United States, saw the most returns and deportations.
+The states closest to Mexico's southern border, and those along the shortest route between Central America and the United States, saw the most returns and deportations.
 Chiapas, which includes the most densely populated border zones, was in first place with 43 percent of the 2013 total (34,252), followed by Veracruz, Tabasco, and Oaxaca.
 The southern border region also hosted the greatest number of coordinated federal and state operations to apprehend and detain (or in INM terminology, "to rescue") migrants.